starandtina/frontend-interview-questions/README.md

 * What's the difference between HTTP stateless and `Connection:keep-alive`?
 * What's the message structure for HTTP Request/Response?
 * What's the difference between HTTP status code 301 and 302?
 How search engines handle them?
-* What's the HTTP Header relead with cache?
+* What's the HTTP Header related with cache?
 What's the usage for them?
 * When you're sending a Ajax request, how to judge whether full server response has been received and it's OK for you to continue processing it?
 * Why we could avoid local cache when using CTRL+F5 or refresh button to reload the page?
 * Why we should put stylesheets at the top and put the scripts at the Bottom?
+* What a HTTP request/respone message packet includes?

 ## <a name='problem-solving'>Problem Solving</a>